 The most common warning signs and symptoms are tingling and/or tenderness.
 Sometimes symptoms may not get any worse than that.
 However, if an outbreak is going to occur, the next symptoms will be puffy, red, and sore skin.
 Within a day, blisters, sores or bumps appear and last for several days.
 There is often a burning soreness or tingling, sometimes be accompanied by swollen glands and feverish flu-like symptoms.

 Herpes is spread through direct contact and the virus is broken down into two categories: primary and recurrent.

 If a primary infection develops into an initial outbreak, it will occur within two to twenty days after exposure with an infected person.
 Symptoms can be as mild as tingling and as severe as a large painful sore.
 Blisters and sores from the first infection take seven to ten days to heal, with the most acute phase occurring in days two through five.
 Once the sores heal, the virus lies dormant in the nerve cells and may not recur.
 However, it usually does.

 When people experience a recurrence, it is frequently not as intense as the primary outbreak, in terms of length or severity.
 Most often, it recurs in the same location as the primary infection.
 Stress, fatigue, colds, weakened immune system, and sun exposure can trigger a recurrent outbreak.

-Fortunately there are two outstanding oral anti-viral medications available by prescription to treat herpes; acyclovir or famcyclovir are also commercially known as Valtrex and Famvir.
+Fortunately, there are two outstanding oral antiviral medications available by prescription to treat herpes; acyclovir or famciclovir are also commercially known as Valtrex and Famvir.
 Both medicines treat primary and recurrent infections and can also be used in maintenance doses to prevent recurrent attacks.